 Where to Ski and Snowboard in New Zealand?

+Let’s look at the best places to go snowboarding or skiing in New Zealand.
 New Zealand is a top destination for Southern Hemisphere skiing.
 While most of the world are topping up their tan, travellers on working holidays or backpacking are able to shred some powder in outstanding New Zealand landscapes.
 But where are the best places to ski and snowboard in New Zealand?

 New Zealand ski fields are by no means massive, but the country does offer large commercial ski areas and small club fields that give a genuine Kiwi ski experience.
 How about skiing down an active volcano or in the famous Middle-earth scenery of the Southern Alps?
 Also find out whether you prefer the North or the South Island ski at Ski Season in New Zealand: North Island or South Island?, as well as working on a ski field at What it is Like to Work on a New Zealand Ski Field.